 Noosh Nosh

-If you’re headed to brunch with kids in tow, Noosh Nosh is definitely the family-friendly restaurant to visit, and with its colorful interior and mosaic oven named “Maria,” Noosh Nosh scores high on both food and atmosphere.
-Come with a big appetite because you’re going to want to try one of everything on the menu.
-We recommend starting with the Strawberry & Cream Crepes, or, for the veggie-friendly crowd, the Tofu Florentine.
+If you’re headed to brunch with kids in tow, Noosh Nosh is the family-friendly restaurant to visit.
+With its colorful interior and mosaic oven named “Maria,” Noosh Nosh scores high on both food and atmosphere.
+Come with a big appetite because you will want to try one of everything on the menu.
+We recommend starting with the Strawberry and Cream Crepes or, for the veggie-friendly crowd, the Tofu Florentine.

 You can’t go wrong with the French Toast Foster!
 Image: Noosh Nosh